emi420/underpass/docs/Dev/debugging.md

 `brew install gdb`

-Note that gdb requires special privileges to access Mac ports.
+Note that gdb might requires special privileges to access Mac ports.
 You will need to codesign the binary.
 For instructions, see: https://sourceware.org/gdb/wiki/PermissionsDarwin

 Add the alias in your `~/.bashrc` file:

 `alias lg='glibtool --mode=execute gdb'`

+And debug:

+`lg --args ./underpass --bootstrap`

 ### With LLDB